 Four Factors To Consider Before Choosing Your Greece Golden Visa Property

 If you’re looking to buy a home in Greece, whether in Athens or on the islands, keep in mind that the majority of the houses you’ll view are going to be old.
-Even if some of them are being renovated, you should inquire about the renovation’s extension.
-In some cases, it’s possible that renovation was just a cosmetic one.
-You should also check if infrastructure has been taken care of.
+Even if some are being renovated, you should inquire about the renovation’s extension.
+In some cases, it’s possible that renovation was just cosmetic.
+You should also check if the infrastructure has been taken care of.
 Make sure you get clear answers to these questions because they could end up costing you a lot of money after the purchase.
 If renovation is required, you’ll also need to find a reliable contractor.

 If the house you’re going to buy needs renovation, this will not be counted toward the €250,000 investment threshold for the Golden Visa.
 This means you’ll need to set aside extra funds for renovation.
 When you’re refining your search, keep this in mind.